lmandl/separable-PI-DeepONet/README.md

 * Unify use of jax.vmap and jax.jit
 * Visualization
 * CheckPoint / Save & Load Weights
+* Input Shape in Flax is inferred from last axis: Does not need to be specified beforehand,
+* adjust network size accordingly

 ### Data/Equations
 Project is focused on later use of (physics-informed) DeepONets for solving problems in porous media.
 Current plans are: